Advanced-SE-2023/ASE-Wiki/docs/source/backend.rst

 Models
 -----------
 In Django, database tables are represented by models.
-The models of ThinkReal. are grouped into the *feed* and *users* sections of the backend.
+The models of ThinkReal. are grouped into the *feed- and *users* sections of the backend.
 In the following the models are listed with a short explanation and their fields.

-Feed
+-
+Feed-
 ++++++++++++
 **Post:** Model representing a user post.
 It references an instance of CustomUser2 as the post author.